jonnonz1/nz-statute-book/acts/public/2005/resource-management-amendment-act-2005.md

 Section 34A of the principal Act is amended by repealing subsection (3).

 ### 15 Duty to gather information, monitor, and keep records
-Section 35(5) of the principal Act is amended by inserting, after paragraph (a), the following paragraph:.
+Section 35(5) of the principal Act is amended by inserting, after paragraph (a), the following paragraph:
   (aa) copies of all material incorporated by reference in any plan or proposed plan under Part 3 of Schedule 1; and

 ### 16 New section 35A inserted